bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Aaron Van Wirdum: 00:08:47

-From what I understand or what I remember, at least years ago when I heard about the Bitcoin Core, at least as it was then and probably still, or at least as Satoshi released, it was kind of Spaghetti code.
+From what I understand or what I remember, at least years ago when I heard about Bitcoin Core, at least as it was then and probably still, or at least as Satoshi released, it was kind of Spaghetti code.
 Spaghetti code where everything sort of refers to everything else and some of it was consensus and some of it was not.
 So it was very hard to sort of derive from that mess what actually was consensus.
 And that sort of was the big challenge to getting this done.
 So it sounds like this project was started, I think especially Jorge Timon was working on this.
 And it sounds like he kind of went away and probably people sort of stopped caring about this project.
 And now Bitcoin Core Devs said, Let's just get rid of this thing.
 Let's start over.
 Let's start fresh.

 Sjors Provoost: 00:09:34